 EXECUTIVE EDUCATION CREDENTIALS & LEADERSHIP

-Dr. Walker received her Ph.D. in Higher Education (Diversity and Higher Learning) from University of Denver in 2011.
+Dr. Walker received her Ph.D. from University of Denver in 2011.
 Her research focus was in global leadership development.
 She then was invited to complete a post-doctoral fellowship at Thunderbird School of Global Management with the Najafi Global Mindset Institute.
-Following her post-doc, she served as Director of Dynamic Learning for the Najafi Global Mindset Institute and later Director of Online Learning for Executive Education.
+Following her post-doc, she served as Director of Dynamic Learning for the Najafi Global Mindset Institute and later Director of Online Learning for Executive Education at Thunderbird.
 In these roles, she provided leadership and strategic insights in dynamic executive learning and leadership development for Thunderbird business partners and executive education faculty in both custom and open enrollment programs.
 Dr. Walker also taught executive education courses in Strategic Global Leadership and facilitated sessions on Global Mindset Development for both MBA and executive education students at Thunderbird.
-She is currently lead faculty for graduate programs in organizational development and leadership at University of the Rockies and a visiting professor for the global leadership Ph.D. program in global leadership at Indiana Tech.
+She is currently lead faculty in Leadership at the Forbes School of Business at Ashford University, as well as a visiting professor for the global leadership Ph.D. program at Indiana Tech.

 Jennie shares her insights as a professor for graduate-level programs in organizational development and leadership.
 She has also been an invited speaker at professional and academic conferences, including Academy of Management (AOM), Society for Human Resources Management Annual International Conference (SHRM), SHRM conferences on Diversity & Inclusion and Strategy, International Leadership Association (ILA), The Association for Talent Development (ATD), American Educational Research Association (AERA), Human Capital Institute Global Talent Management Summit, Academy of International Business conferences, and DU Diversity Summit, among others.
 Dr. Walker has presented key note sessions for community and business leaders through the Valley Leadership organization (Phoenix, AZ).